raspberrypilearning/3D-scene/en/step_6.md

 title: Adding a sound
 ---

-Start by selecting the sprite that you want to have the new sound and select the sound tab.
+Start by selecting the sprite that you want to have the new sound and select the Sounds tab.
 Each sprite starts with a default sound.

 ![Sound tab](images/soundTab.png)